-- Title IX requires institutions to apprise parties of the status of investigations, findings, sanctions (or remedial actions) AND THE RATIONALE THEREFORE. - Provide this information in writing and place no conditions on receiving or sharing it. - FERPA, the Clery Act/VAWA, and OCR 2019 Regs are the primary sources of mandates for outcome notification. - Clery/VAWA disclosure of sexual assault outcomes/sanctions. - FERPA re-disclosure restrictions lifted in 2008. - FERPA cannot be construed to conflict with or prevent compliance with Title IX.
+- Title IX requires institutions to apprise parties of the status of investigations, determinations, sanctions (or remedial actions) and supporting rationale. - Provide this information in writing and place no conditions on receiving or sharing it. - FERPA, the Clery Act/VAWA, and OCR 2019 Regs are the primary sources of mandates for outcome notification. - Clery/VAWA disclosure of sexual assault outcomes/sanctions. - FERPA re-disclosure restrictions lifted in 2008. - FERPA cannot be construed to conflict with or prevent compliance with Title IX.

-VAWA REAUTHORIZATION UPDATES TO THE CLERY ACT (CONT.)
+VAWA REAUTHORIZATION UPDATES TO THE CLERY ACT